noodlio/recommender-docs/errors.md

 # 606
 You need to build up least two user profiles if you wish to receive Collaborative recommendations.
 Alternatively set the method to `cognitive`.

+# 700
+Something unexpected went wrong and we could not verify the `recommenderId` or your Mashape Key.
+Please try again later or contact support if the problem persists.

+# 701
+The `recommenderId` provided does not exist.
+Please create a new recommender id using the route `/new/id`

+# 702
+You do not have access to this recommender object.
+Please check whether the Mashape Key or `recommenderId` you provided is correct, or initiate your own recommender id using the route `/new/id`.

 # 800
 The format of the subjects object in the body was incorrect.
 View the example and please make sure to include a JSON object of subjects and numerical attributes.